 - Corral del Carbon – A 14th-century historic building located in the Albaicin quarter.

-Madrid is the perfect city getaway for any culture lovers as it has a bit of everything – museums, famous landmarks such as Plaza Mayor and Puerta del Sol, palaces and much more.
+Madrid is one of the best Spanish city breaks for any culture lovers as it has a bit of everything – museums, famous landmarks such as Plaza Mayor and Puerta del Sol, palaces and much more.

 Ideally, you want to spend more than 3 days in Madrid to see everything the city has to offer, however, 2 days is great for anyone who wants to see the main attractions and sights.